rsksmart/devportal-1.0/rif/identity/mvp/index.md

 ## The MVP

-The RIF Identity MVP is a project that lasted 3 months.
-The objective was to develop a basic model putting into action the different tools known today in the field of self-sovereign identity:
+The RIF Identity MVP has the objective to develop a basic model putting into action the different tools known today in the field of self-sovereign identity:
 - Identity management in public ledgers
 - Issuance and verification of digitally signed credentials
 - User-centric cloud storage